gallenc/com619-devops1/session6/README.md

 ## Introduction

+(See the session video here [Session 6 Securing Cargo and uploading images](https://youtu.be/HNePSydVxZI))

 The examples so far have provided a starting applications for creating a map and managing user accounts.
 One option for building you application would be to re-factor and merge these examples before adding extra functionality.